par7133/Homomm/README.md

 ## Name and purpose

-Homomm name comes from the two words: "homines" meaning our choise to give chance to the human beings to come first and "mm" for "multimedia messaging".
+Homomm name comes from the two words: "homines" meaning our choise to give chance to the human beings to come first and "mm" for multimedia messaging.

 Homomm doesn't want to be a replacement of Whats App, Telegram, Wechat, etc. but their alter ago.